LazaUK/IndustrySolutions-WindFarm/README.md

 ## Step 6 - Generate real-time telemetry with a Seeed Studio's LoRaWAN Dev Kit
 1. If you are using Seed Studio's LoRaWAN Dev Kit, you can follow this [Device Registration guide from the Seeed Wiki](https://wiki.seeedstudio.com/Connecting-to-Helium/#adding-grove-wio-e5-devices-to-the-helium-console) to register your kit with the Helium platform.
 If successful, you should get it listed under the Devices section:
 ![screenshot_6.1](images/Screenshot6_1.png)
+> **Note:** Please, make a note of Dev EUI, App EUI and App Key as you will re-use them later in Step 6.5 below;
 2. Next follow this [IoT Hub Registration guide from the Seeed Wiki](https://wiki.seeedstudio.com/Integrate-into-Azure-IoT-Hub/#integration-to-helium) to register your Azure IoT Hub.
 You will re-use here Shared Access Policy key from Step 2.3;
 ![screenshot_6.2](images/Screenshot6_2.png)
 3. Telemetry received by the Helium platform needs to be decoded before its transfer to IoT Hub.
 Create new "custom" function as shown below.
 You can adapt provided Helium function (that decodes temperature and humidity readings) to the specifics of your telemetry;